Make learning visible by creating with purpose & sharing with audience.

 Create & Curate Your Channel to Connect with Your Community!

 Whether we are learning at school, at home, online or on the land, the opportunity to make, create and learn by doing is vital to our wellbeing!
 Making Learning Visible means to create with purpose for your audience by making engaging written, spoken and visual stories & artifacts on the page, stage & screen, including messages, lessons, presentations, prototypes and documentaries.
 Record yourself and your voice, and add stills, clips, narration, music and titles to assemble visual stories.
 Organize and share your videos with your audience on your video channel, and embed your videos into your online classroom, website and social media.
-Stay connected with the rich network of colleagues and resources in the @rockyviewstudio online community!
+Stay connected with the rich network of colleagues and resources in the #rvsed learning community!

 Launch your own Channel with a video message to your students!